Logo - The Possums baby and toddler sleep program.

 Almost all cultures until modern times have breastfed until at least twenty-four months.

 The normative biological function of the human infant can be no more understood outside the context of breastfeeding than the foetus can be understood outside the context of the placenta.
 The immature immune system of the baby is a part of, or a satellite of, maternal immunity and of the entero-mammary and broncho-mammary lymphatic axes.
-The immature digestive system of the baby has adequate host defence, healthy microbial colonisation and adequate enzymatic activity only in the context of breastmilk.
+The immature digestive system of the baby enjoys optimal host defence, microbial colonisation and enzymatic activity only in the context of breast milk.
+The immature endocrine system of the baby is complemented by and modulated by the hormones of breastmilk.
+The immature neurological system of the baby requires the irreplicable long-chained polyunsaturated fatty acids of breastmilk for optimal development.

 Breastfeeding is the second (or ex-utero) stage of the gestation of the human being